Web 2.0 Logo

 SOFTWARE AS A SERVICE (SaaS)

 The final key aspect of web 2.0 is software as a service or "SaaS".
-This broadly encompasses the delivery of software application functionality directly via the web, as also discussed in the software section.
+This broadly encompasses the delivery of software application functionality directly via the web, as also discussed in the software section and on the cloud computing page.
 Some commentators choose to classify SaaS as one element of web services, which to an extent is reasonable given that both web services and SaaS involve online service delivery.
 However, in all but the most basic analysis of Web 2.0 it is more sensible to separate SaaS from web services.
 This is because SaaS involves services that provide new means for human beings to create, access and manipulate digital content, in contrast to web services, which facilitate automated data exchanges between organizations and their online systems.
 Or to put this another way, SaaS offers online services to people, whereas web services offer online functionality to computers and organizations.

 For over 25 years, personal computer users have had no option but to purchase software functionality in discrete and often expensive applications packages that have taken little or no account of their individual requirements.
 A home user wanting to write a few letters, for example, has had to purchase the same office software as a large multinational.
 SaaS changes this in that users will increasingly only have to access (rather than purchase and install) the specific software functionality they require.
 The pricing model will as a result fundamentally change, with many users likely to obtain basic services for free, whilst larger concerns will pay for more advanced SaaS applications, as well as application customization, integration and support.